Narlugo/TestPlug/README.txt

  - Multi-Worlds :
  	"/warp" Command, you can create a new world or tp to an existing one (ex: /warp testworld) If the entered world name doesn't corresponds to an existing one it will create it
+ - Sprint Glass Breaking :
+ 	"/Xsprint" Command, you can switch on/off the glass breaking in front of you when sprinting

 ----=======|TO DO|========----
- - Sprint Glass Breaking :
-	Breaks glass blocks in front of the player when the player sprints
  - Glass Broken by gun bullets bug (Flan's Mod) :
- 	Save the glass blocks broken by bullets from the Flan's Mod guns
+ 	Save the glass blocks broken by bullets from the Flan's Mod guns, Currently not implemented because bullets that break glass doesn't call any event
- - Commands Errors Fixes :
- 	Fix the Errors in the console when a command is typed with the wrong arguments
  - Block Set Command Fix ("/setb") :
  	Currently too messy and hard to use